mk7a-mc/ItemSoulBind/README.md

 # ItemSoulBind
-Spigot Plugin - Bind items to a player or group.
+Spigot Plugin - Bind items to individual players or groups for exclusive use and various protections.
+Use commands or integrate into your kits and quests for seamless game design.

 Spigot - https://www.spigotmc.org/resources/itemsoulbind.64541/